cloudnative-pg/cloudnative-pg/contribute/e2e_testing_environment/README.md

 Example:
-1. Trigger an e2e test to run all test cases with `highest` test level, we want to cover most kubernetes and postgres metrics
+1. Trigger an e2e test to run all test cases with `highest` test level, we want to cover most Kubernetes and Postgres metrics

   ```
      /test -tl=0 d=schedule